tytydraco/yessleep/out/In_the_late_90s_I_was_hired_by_the_US_government_to_steal_from_a_wealthy_real_estate_magnate_Because_of_that_operation_I_started_being_stalked_in_my_dreams_by_something_called_The_Skitter.md

 *“…I’m not sure that will cover the front gate or the entrance, sir.”* I mumbled, also recovering from the overwhelming strangeness of his original response.

-*Why the hell would he want cameras watching the fucking sewers?*
+*Why the hell would he want cameras watching the fucking sewers?*, I thought.

 From across the kitchen table, Christian set his pallid gaze on me, visibly upset by the insinuation that he didn’t know what he wanted.
 Clearly, he was not accustomed to being questioned by anyone, let alone by some blue-collar nobody.
 Slowly, however, his expression melted from righteous indignation back to its baseline, sorrowful state.